Lucas

 The level of cultural diversity witnessed in Lucas was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Lucas was found to be more culturally diverse than most local markets, with 22.3% of its population born overseas and 21.0% speaking a language other than English at home.
-Christianity is the main religion in Lucas, comprising 41.8% of people there.
-However, the category 'Other' is notably overrepresented, making up 2.9% of Lucas's population compared to 0.8% across Rest of Vic.
+The predominant religion in Lucas is Christianity, comprising 41.8% of the population.
+Notably, the 'Other' religious category represents 2.9% of Lucas's population, compared to 0.8% across Regional Vic.

 Frequently Asked Questions - Diversity